I: How much time would it take to reach Hill Road?

 Him: Oh, yes.
 It is!
 Thank you!

-I: Very well then, good luck for your future.
+I: Very well then, good luck with your future.
 I hope you succeed in your venture.
 Thank you for the ride.

 Those were my words as I paid the fare and stepped out of the cab.
 Thereafter, I joined my family in the shopping spree and we returned home the day after.